The Reverend Tanya R. Wallace

 Taylor Haaf, Parish Administrator

 Taylor Haaf is a graduate of Hampshire College, where she studied Comparative Religion and Creative Writing.
 Taylor currently functions as a Parish Administrator for All Saints' Episcopal Church and Our Savior's Lutheran Church.
 She feels blessed to be able to support these communities through her role as Parish Administrator.
-Outside the offices, Taylor is a local yoga instructor offering classes at Serenity Yoga Studio (across from All Saints'!) and at Ananda Studio in Hadley.
+Outside the offices, Taylor is a local yoga instructor offering classes at Serenity Yoga Studio (across from All Saints'!) and at a number of other local studios.
 She is an herbalist, reiki practitioner and creator of Healingelementals, her own line of all natural and organic self-care products.